 Although October is Breast Cancer Awareness Month, women should be aware of breast cancer risk factors and warning signs year-round.

-Debra Koivunen, MD, an oncologist at MU Health Care, explains risk factors, warning signs and precautionary steps you can take.
+Puja Nistala, MD, a hematologist and medical oncologist at MU Health Care, explains risk factors, warning signs and steps you can take to reduce your risk.

 How is breast cancer most often discovered?